Towards Holistic Modeling for Video Frame Interpolation with Auto-regressive Diffusion Transformers: Experiments

 \paragraph{Effectiveness of skip-concatenate sampling} Table~\ref{tab:abla_main} contrasts the conventional causal AR order with our proposed \emph{skip-concatenate} order.
 We observe that the skip-concatenate sampling strategy primarily improves temporal stability, yielding a significant reduction in FVD (e.g., from 22.67 to 17.05).
 This confirms that the proposed sampling order effectively mitigates temporal drift during auto-regressive generation.
+Furthermore, as shown in Figure~\ref{fig:non-AR}, we visualize spatio-temporal slices extracted along the time axis to compare with a non-AR baseline (using all skip chunks).
+Our AR approach with skip-concatenate effectively suppresses discontinuous jumps in temporal mean $L_1$ pixel differences between adjacent frames ($D_t = \|I_t - I_{t-1}\|_1$), avoiding the inconsistency artifacts observed in completely independent chunk generation.

 \paragraph{Effectiveness of conditional VAE} Table~\ref{tab:abla_main} shows that the conditional VAE further boosts visual quality over the unconditioned WAN2.1 decoder, primarily improving perceptual metrics like LPIPS.
 By injecting low-frame-rate (LQ) video embeddings throughout the multiscale features, the conditional VAE achieves sharper spatial fidelity.
 Together with the skip-concatenate sampling, it provides both superior temporal consistency and high per-frame quality.